goharbor/community/proposals/new/multi-arch.md

 After the adapter.sh and github actions files of the downstream code disappear, we can no longer maintain the downstream repository.

-## Release

-When the goharbor/harbor is released, check out the same release branch under the downstream repository, and check the corresponding commit in git Submodules, execute the pipeline to generate the corresponding image and push it to the docker hub

-Readme.md or release notes needs to be updated in different branches to inform the images related information, such as location and corresponding tags

 ## Notify Users

 We provide repository addresses that support other architectures in goharbor/harbor release notes.
 Users can directly find repository addresses of different architectures according to the link.

-## Block Item

-1. Images of different architectures may not be able to run using the runner provided by github action.
-[Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) should be used to ensure that images of different architectures can run tests.